GoogleChrome/web.dev/src/site/content/en/blog/referrer-best-practices/index.md

   `Referer` value that is the origin of the requesting website, you prevent unexpected errors since you're **not making assumptions about the `Referrer-Policy`** your merchant has set or about the browser's behavior if the merchant has no policy set.
-Both the site and the browser could strip the `Referer` sent in the incoming request to just the origin or not send the `Referer` at all.
+Both the site and the browser could strip the `Referer` sent in the incoming request to only the origin or not send the `Referer` at all.
 - If the `Referer` is absent or if it's present and your basic `Referer` origin check was
   successful: you can move onto your other, more reliable verification method (see below).